What is a contraction?

 Gimme

-Sometimes you hear native speakers say “gimme” instead of “give me”.
+Sometimes you hear native speakers say “gimme” instead of “give me”.- Give me the phone = Gimme the phone.

 - Give me a coffee = Gimme a coffee (note: Coffee is uncountable.
 However, in spoken and informal English you may hear “a coffee” instead of “a cup of coffee”)